-Nature of Litigation
+c)

-No. of matters outstanding
+Nature of Litigation No. of matters Amount involved

-Direct Tax matters
+outstanding (₹ In Lakhs)

-Indirect Tax matters
+Direct Tax matters - -

-Civil or criminal proceedings
+Indirect Tax matters - -

-No. of matters
+Civil or criminal proceedings 2 20.25

-Amount involved
+To the extent quantifiable

-For further details, please refer the chapter titled "Outstanding Litigations and Defaults" on page 227 of this Draft Letter of Offer.
+For further details, please refer the chapter titled "Outstanding Litigations and Defaults" on page 228 of this Letter of Offer.